Michael Siah

 University of Texas Southwestern Medical Center

 Dr. Siah earned his medical degree at the University of Hawaii’s John A. Burns School of Medicine and completed a residency in vascular surgery at Georgetown University Hospital/Washington Hospital Center.
+He has delivered a number of presentations and published several academic articles and book chapters.

 Sessions